danielacraciun/PulseTrack/README.md

 ## Requirements ##

 **input form**
-insert an entry of pulse (time, value)
+insert an entry of pulse (time, value, current feeling)

 **list of items**
 - log of each pulse entry (day based? month based?)